Gravity’s Effect on Posture and Strengthening the Antigravity Muscles

 This article about gravity’s effect on posture and the antigravity muscles was written by Anne Duffy at Duffy & Bracken Physical Therapy, a Division of Maiden Lane Medical

-Though not every person will get to experience a change as significant as spending time in space, it’s important to consider the effects of regular gravity on the human body, and what you can do to keep it from changing the way that you behave – or are forced to respond – on a daily basis.
+Though not every person will get to experience a change as significant as spending time in space, it’s important to consider the effects of regular gravity on the human body.
+Also important is considering what you can do to keep it from changing the way that you behave – or are forced to respond – on a daily basis.

 Gravity and Posture: How They Go Together